College & Career-Readiness

 College Readiness Curriculum

-All students at Twin Cities Academy receive a college readiness curriculum through advisory in the high school and access in the middle school.
-The advisory and access lessons are designed developmentally for each grade level, they include career and college exploration, test preparation and study skills.
+All students at Twin Cities Academy receive a college readiness curriculum through their advisory class.
+The advisory lessons are designed developmentally for each grade level, they include career and college exploration, test preparation and study skills.

 Parent Information Events